wayneIBM/vpc-on-classic/vpc-cli-reference.md

 **Options**

 - `--gen`: Generation of Virtual Private Cloud.
 Default is 2.
+You must set the value to '1' to access generation 1 resources.

 ## Network Commands